motilals/fabzero/design.md

 ![PCB updated from Schematic](img/pcbr.jpg)
 - During route tracking, set track width min.
 0.25mm and clearance min.
 0.4mm *(File> Board Setup > Net Classes> clearance & track width)*

+*Time for the Zig Saw Puzzle*

 - After routing, do not forget to 'perform design rule check'
 - Do not forget to copper fill empty zone areas (add fill zones) &
-- To draw PCD edge (*select Edge.cut layer and use 'Add graphic line' tool*)
+- To draw PCB edge (*select Edge.cut layer and use 'Add graphic line' tool*)
 - Line width of edge is set as 0.8 mm